 The placemat had a tighter weave and came out picture perfect.
 It might be fun to tea dye your towels too for even more of an old world look.
 From what I understand the image is permanent and will not wash out.
 It’s also super soft and no shiny sheen, very natural looking!
 I hope you enjoyed this fun transfer technique!

+I hope you enjoyed this Citra Solv Transfer Method and the Grain Sack Printables.
 Be sure and check out my 12 Easy Transfer Methods post for more fun ways to transfer images onto nearly every surface imaginable!

 Want more Printable options for your Towels?
 Check out my selection of Free European Inspired Printables, that are perfect for your DIY Projects!